mapbox/node-pre-gyp/README.md

   - osx
 ```

-But this requires emailing a request to `support@travis-ci.com` for each repo you wish to have enabled.
+This requires emailing a request to `support@travis-ci.com` for each repo you wish to have enabled.
 More details at <http://docs.travis-ci.com/user/multi-os/>.

 This also requires tweaking the code in `.travis.yml` to ensure it is cross platform.
 For example if you need to install a build dependency with `apt-get` on Linux and `brew` on OS X, then you'd need custom handling like: